 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.Welcome offer: As high as 100,000 points

-If you prefer earning flexible card rewards instead of being tied down to only earning Hilton points, but can’t justify the high fee of The Platinum Card® from American Express, you may want to consider the American Express® Gold Card.
-This card offers exceptional rewards for food purchases of all kinds, and it comes with a generous welcome offer to boot.
+If you prefer earning flexible rewards instead of being tied down to only earning Hilton points, but can’t justify the high fee of the American Express Platinum Card®, you may want to consider the American Express® Gold Card.
+This card offers exceptional rewards for a variety of food purchases, and it comes with a generous welcome offer to boot.

 The American Express® Gold Card also lets you transfer your rewards to a variety of airline and hotel programs, including Hilton.
 However, the card doesn’t offer any Hilton-specific benefits.